Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrPlannedFailoverJob.md

 PS C:\> $currentJob = Start-AzureRmRecoveryServicesAsrPlannedFailoverJob -RecoveryPlan $RP -Direction PrimaryToRecovery
 ```

-Starts the planned failover for the passed recovery plan and returns the job for tracking.
+Starts the planned failover for the specified ASR recovery plan and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -CreateVmIfNotFound
+Create the virtual machine if not found while failing back to the primary region (used in alternate location recovery.)
 The acceptable values for this parameter are:

 - Yes
 - No